Qirky/Troop/README.md

 ## Real-time collaborative live coding

 Troop is a real-time collaborative tool that enables group live coding within the same document across multiple computers.
-Hypothetically Troop can talk to any interpreter that can take input as a string from the command line but it is already configured to work with live coding languages [FoxDot](https://github.com/Qirky/FoxDot), and [TidalCycles](https://tidalcycles.org/).
+Hypothetically Troop can talk to any interpreter that can take input as a string from the command line but it is already configured to work with live coding languages [FoxDot](https://github.com/Qirky/FoxDot), [TidalCycles](https://tidalcycles.org/), and [SuperCollider](http://supercollider.github.io/).

 Troop is not a language for live coding but a tool for connecting multiple live coders over a network - so you'll need to install your language of choice before you get started.
-By default Troop runs with the Python based language, [FoxDot](https://github.com/Qirky/FoxDot), but it can also be used with [TidalCycles](https://tidalcycles.org/).
+By default Troop runs with the Python based language, [FoxDot](https://github.com/Qirky/FoxDot), but it can also be used with [TidalCycles](https://tidalcycles.org/) and [SuperCollider](http://supercollider.github.io/).
 Click the links to find out more about installing.
-Both of these require the audio engine [SuperCollider](http://supercollider.github.io/) to work.
+Both TidalCycles and FoxDot require [SuperCollider](http://supercollider.github.io/) to work, so it's a good bet you'll need it.

 Troop is compatible with both Python 2 and 3, which can be downloaded from [here](https://www.python.org/) (see **troubleshooting** below for more help on installing Python) but make sure that you use the same version of Python that use to run [FoxDot](https://github.com/Qirky/FoxDot) when doing so.